A very easy cherry scones recipe made with fresh cherries. Frozen or preserved cherries can be used as well.

 Instructions

 - Stone and chop the cherries.
-Set aside.
+Set aside.15-20 fresh cherries

 - Sift the flour, baking powder, and salt in a wide bowl.
-Lightly stir in the sugar.
+Lightly stir in the sugar.3¾ cup all-purpose flour/ 450 g + 2 teaspoons baking powder + pinch of salt + ⅓ cup granulated sugar/ 60 g

-- Cut the butter into cubes and rub them into the flour mixture with your fingertips until the mixture resembles crumbs.
-Stir in the chopped cherries.
+- Cut the butter into cubes and rub it into the flour mixture with your fingertips until the mixture resembles crumbs.
+Stir in the chopped cherries.⅓ cup unsalted butter/ 80 g

-- Cut scones: Turn the dough onto a floured surface and shape with your hands into a round shape, about 22 cm/ 8.7 inches diameter and 2,5 cm/ 1 inch thick.
+- Cut scones: Turn the dough onto a floured surface and shape with your hands into a round shape, about 9 inches/ 22 cm diameter and 1 inch/ 2.5 cm thick.
 Cut into 8 triangles, flouring the knife, if necessary.

-- Brush: Transfer the scones to the prepared baking tray and brush them with the remaining egg in the bowl.
-Sprinkle with brown sugar.
+- Brush: Transfer the scones to the prepared baking sheet and brush them with the remaining egg in the bowl.
+Sprinkle with brown sugar.1-2 tablespoons brown sugar

 - Bake for about 12 minutes or until golden brown.
 Transfer to a wire rack and let cool.